Filippo Trenta

-Filippo Trenta (21 April 1731 - March 1793) was a Roman Catholic prelate, jurist, an poet who served as Bishop of Foligno (3 April 1785 – 4 March 1796).
+Filippo Trenta (21 April 1731 - March 1793) was a Roman Catholic prelate, jurist, and poet who served as Bishop of Foligno (3 April 1785 – 4 March 1796).

 Biography

 He was born to an aristocratic family from Ascoli Piceno, he became a papal auditor in Lucca, Genoa, and Macerata.
 He finally became an auditor in Bologna under Cardinal Ignazio Gaetano Boncompagni.
 He published some lyric works of poetry, including: